eduvpn/documentation/API.md

 application MUST store the obtained access token and bind it to the instance the token was obtained from.
 If a user wants to use multiple VPN instances, a token MUST be obtained from all of them individually.

-## Federated

-**NOT YET IMPLEMENTED**

-Here there is one central OAuth server that MUST be used.
-The OAuth server is specified in the discovery file in the `authorization_endpoint` and `token_endpoint` keys.
-When API discovery is performed, the keys for `authorization_endpoint` and `token_endpoint` for the specific instance from `info.json` MUST be ignored.
-Refreshing access tokens MUST also be done at the central server.

 ## Distributed